 Courses submitted as transfer credit for open electives are not subject to the "equivalency test."
-They are, however, subject to approval by the Provost and the Registrar.
+They are, however, subject to approval by the Vice President of Academic Affairs and the Registrar.

 The transfer student must meet the minimum of 124 semester credits required for a baccalaureate degree from Morningside University.